-The eight Committees of the TU-BCPS Model United Nations General Assembly (GA) deal with a variety of issues surrounding the conference scenario.
+The twelve Committees of the TU-BCPS Model United Nations General Assembly (GA) deal with a variety of issues surrounding the conference scenario.
 They provide guidance on any number of areas such as security, legal, health, and the environment.

 The Security Council has primary responsibility for the maintenance of international peace and security.
 It has 15 Members, and each Member has one vote.
 Under the Charter of the United Nations, all Member States are obligated to comply with Council decisions.